Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Introduction

 Combinatorial MAB (CMAB) involves the problem of finding the best subset of $K$ out of $N$ items to optimize a possibly nonlinear function of reward of each item.
 Such a problem has applications in cloud storage \cite{xiang2014joint}, cross-selling item selection \cite{wong2003mpis}, social influence maximization \cite{agarwal2022stochastic}, etc. The key challenge in CMAB is the combinatorial $N$-choose-$K$ decision space, which can be very large.
 This problem can be converted to standard MAB with an exponentially large action space, although needing an exponentially large time horizon to even explore each action once.
 Thus, the algorithms for CMAB aim to not have this exponential complexity while still providing regret bounds.
 An important class of combinatorial bandits is submodular bandits; which is based on the intuition that opening additional restaurants in a small market may result in diminishing returns due to market saturation.
 A set function $f : 2^\Omega \to \mathbb{R}$ defined on a finite ground set $\Omega$ is said to be submodular if it satisfies the diminishing return property: for all $A \subseteq B \subseteq \Omega$, and $x \in \Omega \setminus B$, it holds that $f(A \cup \{x\}) - f(A) \geq f(B \cup \{x\}) - f(B)$ \cite{nemhauser1978analysis}.
 Multiple applications for CMABs with submodular rewards have been described in detail in \cite{nie22_explor_then_commit_algor_for}, including social influence maximization, recommender systems, and crowdsourcing.
 In these setups, the function is also monotone (adding more restaurants give better returns, adding more seed users give better social influence), where for all $A \subseteq B \subseteq \Omega$, $f(A) \leq f(B)$, and thus we also assume monotononicity in the submodular functions.

 Feedback plays an important role in how challenging the CMAB problem is.
 When the decision maker only observes a (numerical) reward for the action taken, that is known as bandit or full-bandit feedback.
 When the decision maker observes additional information, such as contributions of each base arm in the action, that is semi-bandit feedback.
 Semi-bandit feedback greatly facilitates learning.
 Furthermore, there are two common formalizations depending on the assumed nature of environments: the stochastic setting and the adversarial setting.
 In the adversarial setting, the reward sequence is generated by an unrestricted adversary, potentially based on the history of decision maker’s actions.
 In the stochastic environment, the reward of each arm is drawn independently from a fixed distribution.
-For CMAB with submodular and monotone rewards, stochastic setting is not a special case of the adversarial setting since in the adversarial setting, the environment chooses a sequence of monotone and submodular functions $\{f_1, \cdots , f_T \}$, while the stochastic setup assumes $f_t$ to be monotone and submodular in expectation \cite{nie22_explor_then_commit_algor_for}.
+For CMAB with submodular and monotone rewards, stochastic setting is not a special case of the adversarial setting since in the adversarial setting, the environment chooses a sequence of monotone and submodular functions $\{f_1, \cdots , f_T \}$, while the stochastic setup assumes $f_t$ to be monotone and submodular in expectation~\cite{nie22_explor_then_commit_algor_for}.
+In the adversarial setting, even if we limit ourselves to MAB instead of CMAB, the effect of composite anonymous delay appears as a multiplicative factor in the literature (e.g.~\cite{pmlr-v75-cesa-bianchi18a}).
 In this paper, we study the impact of full-bandit feedback in the stochastic setting for CMAB with submodular rewards and cardinality constraints.
-In this case, the regret analysis with full-bandit feedback has been studied in the adversarial setting in \cite{niazadeh2021online}, and in stochastic setting in \cite{nie22_explor_then_commit_algor_for}.
+In this case, the regret analysis with full-bandit feedback has been studied in the adversarial setting in~\nc{\cite{streeter2010online}} and~\cite{niazadeh2021online}, and in stochastic setting in~\cite{nie22_explor_then_commit_algor_for}.